 - Seed tree retention and selection criteria

-- Post-harvest regeneration monitoring requirements, the need for fertilizer
+- Post-harvest regeneration monitoring requirements, site preparation and the need for fertilizer

 - Conifer release requirements and techniques

 Other considerations when selecting species to plant include water drainage, amount of vegetation present or expected, aspect, location (e.g., floodplain or upland, coastal or inland), and browse by elk (larger planting stock).